idptools/goose/docs/getting_started.rst

 Important limitations
 ======================
 GOOSE has some important limitations that users should be aware of.
-First, GOOSE makes sequences **predicted** to be disordered based on the disorder predictor metapredict V2.
+First, GOOSE makes sequences **predicted** to be disordered based on the disorder predictor metapredict.
 Although modern disorder predictors have proven to be *quite good*, one should aways keep in mind that predicted disorder is **not** gaurenteed disorder.

 Allowed error in sequence properties
 -------------------------------------